Skyluker4/UnityAssetReplacer/.github/ISSUE_TEMPLATE/feature-request.md

 title: "[FEATURE] "
 labels: enhancement
 assignees: Skyluker4
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem

-A clear and concise description of what the problem is.
+_A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when ...._

-**Describe the solution you'd like**
+## Solution

-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want to happen._

-**Describe alternatives you've considered**
+## Alternatives

-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._

-**Additional context**
+## Additional Context

-Add any other context about the feature request here.
+_Add any other context about the feature request here._